 Take the ferry from the city centre to North Street (£8 day ticket, or just walk—it's 20 minutes).
 North Street is Bedminster's high street, and it's brilliant.

 South Bristol has its own street art scene.
-The Upfest murals—Europe's largest street art festival happens here every summer—cover walls with world-class pieces.
+The Upfest murals—Europe's largest street art festival, held every July—cover walls with world-class pieces.
 The area around The Old Bookshop is particularly strong.

 The Matthew, a replica of the ship John Cabot sailed to Newfoundland in 1497, usually moors outside M Shed.
 Board for free and chat with the volunteers—fountains of knowledge about medieval navigation who love answering questions.